stevekinney/redux-fundamentals/lessons/basic-apply-middleware.md

 It's kind of ridiculous, but it works.

 And with that, we covered all of Redux's API, but you probably want to see how it works with React, right?

+## Mini-Exercise: Implementing Monitoring as Middleware

+Can you re-implement that monitor enhancer as middleware? ([Solution](https://gist.github.com/stevekinney/f0009452e07db459e093086b0a8e03c2)).